What is Solidity?

 This means that if you make changes in the value of the duplicated variable, the original variable remains unaffected.
 Some common examples of value types in Solidity are listed as follows.

-Created specifically for storage capacity of up to 20 bits or 160 bits, the address value type was created to correspond to the size of a typical Ethereum address.
+Created specifically for storage capacity of up to 20 bytes or 160 bytes, the address value type was created to correspond to the size of a typical Ethereum address.
 There are two different types of address values – “address” and “address Payable.”

 Fundamentally, they both serve the same purpose, except for the fact that “address payable” can be used to assist in transferring Ether.